Yinzo/listprint/README.md

 ## Note
 + In the `with` block, any `print`/`logging`/`Exception` commands that print texts on terminal would ruin the format of the reprint output.
 If you need to append some content to the end of the output, use `append` function in the `output` object (works both in the list or the dict mode).

++ There is a `list` object name `sublist` in dict mode, which is used to append content in dict mode by `append` function in the `output` object.
+You can also directly access it by `output.sublist`.

 + Don't assign a new `list` or `dict` to the `output` object.
 If you want to change the whole list or dict, use `change` function in the `output` object (works both in the list or the dict mode).